Growing grit is an important skill for children to master.

 “I thought it would be more fun than this.
 I would have never let you bring me if I’d have known it would be like this.”

 These rides build quads and character.
 They take some planning and money, but not much of either.
-They exist in most states.
-They involve long days on two-lane roads, winding through small towns, each filled with kind people offering smiles and home-made food: pancakes, pastries, baked potatoes, salads, and burgers.
+Most states sponsor such rides.
+With long days on two-lane roads, these rides wind through small towns, each filled with kind people offering smiles and home-made food: pancakes, pastries, baked potatoes, salads, and burgers.
 At the end of most days, we set up our tent and find the local swimming pool before a scrumptious dinner.
 We eat a lot of rhubarb pie on Tour de Nebraska.

-An entire category of academic research has arisen around the concept of building grit.
+An entire category of academic research has arisen around the concept of growing grit.
 Our culture doesn’t seem to have as much as we used to.
 While my father’s generation turned back the Nazis, today so many of us struggle with struggle.
-Ninety percent of two-year college students do not get their degree on time– within two years.
+Ninety percent of two-year college students do not get their degree on time—within two years.
 Seventy percent do not get their two-year degree within three years.
 Forty-five percent of all college students never graduate.
+Worse, many of these degree-less students carry heavy student debt.

 Teachers often tell me that their students are fragile.
 In my childhood, not only did parents rarely intervene at school, adults were rarely present when we played.
 Chaperoned childhoods hadn’t begun yet.